-Professor and head of emergency medicine, UIC College of Medicine
+Professor and chair of emergency medicine

 Dr. Terry Vanden Hoek’s research focuses on improving survival for cardiac arrest.
 A strong advocate of public education programs that teach simple, easy-to-learn life saving techniques, he leads the Illinois Heart Rescue program, which teaches cardiopulmonary resuscitation in the community.

 Thousands of lives are lost each year in Illinois, where survival for out-of-hospital sudden cardiac arrest is less than 4 percent, explains Vanden Hoek.